 She touched her forehead and a silvery substance stuck to her fingers.
 “It’s blood,” she said simply.

 “Blood?!
-Are you alright?
+Are you all right?
 Here…” I ripped off a piece of my shirt and handed it to her.
 She pressed the piece of cloth to her forehead to stop the bleeding.
-“I never knew your blood was silver… it’s kinda pretty…”
+“I never knew your blood was silver… it’s kind of pretty…”

 “Don’t be creepy,” she said with a deadpan face while staring at Lone.

-I guess that was creepy now that I think of it.
+After thinking about it, I guess that was creepy.
 Lone glanced back at us, apparently listening to our conversation while driving the ship.

 “Still the nice guy I see!” she yelled through the humming of the ship.
-I smiled at that comment remembering the times I helped her out when we were kids.
+I smiled at that comment remembering the times when we were kids.

 Tammy moved closer to me and whispered again, “I don’t trust her Sarth.”

 Huh?
-Why doesn’t she trust her?
-She doesn’t even know her…
+Why didn’t she trust her?
+She didn’t even know her…

-“But you don’t even know her, so how can you say that you don’t trust her?”
-I defended Lone.
+“But you don’t even know her,” I defended Lone.

-She looked away and didn’t answer.
-We didn’t speak the rest of the way to the island until Lone spoke to us again when we arrived.
+Tammy shifted to the water, assuming her usual quiet disposition.
+We didn’t speak the rest of the way to the island until Lone started the conversation.